India

 Top Birding Destinations

-India is haven for resident and migratory birds alike.
-With a bird count over 10,000 species worldwide, the country constitutes almost 12% of the species found on our planet.
-With countless habitats at their disposal, the number of species seen here are a testament to the rich biodiversity the country possesses.
+India is a haven for both resident and migratory birds, making it a key destination for bird watching.
+With a bird count exceeding 10,000 species worldwide, the country constitutes almost 12% of the species found on our planet.
+This impressive number of species, thriving across countless habitats, is a testament to India’s rich biodiversity and makes it a paradise for India bird watching.

-It has over 60 species that are endemic to the subcontinent.
-Some included are the Red and Painted Spurfowl in Central India, the Malabar Barbet and the Malabar Grey Hornbill of South India.
-While the Narcondam Hornbill can be seen in the Andaman Islands apart from a host of other species.
+The subcontinent boasts over 60 species that are endemic to this region.
+These include species like the Red and Painted Spurfowl in Central India, the Malabar Barbet and the Malabar Grey Hornbill of South India, and the Narcondam Hornbill in the Andaman Islands, among a host of other fascinating species for bird watching enthusiasts.

 Gujarat